Love & Harvest

 Parmesan Cheese

-Adds a salty, nutty layer to the pesto.
-Leave it out for a dairy-free version—it’s still delicious.
+• Adds a salty, nutty depth to the pesto.
+Use freshly grated parmesan rather than pre-packaged grated cheese — the texture and flavour are noticeably better.
+Leave it out for a dairy-free version; the pesto is still delicious.

 Family Favourite